 There is a lot of talk on the benefits of meditation these days.
 In fact, my word for the year is: MEDITATE.
 However, not any meditation.
 I want to grow in meditating on God’s Word.
 As American Christians, we have become lazy in knowing the Word of God.
 This needs to change!
-I’m excited to share with you the importance of meditating on the Word of God.
+I’m excited to share with you why we need to meditate on the Word of God.meditate on the Word of God.

 Is Meditation Biblical?

 There are many religions that practice meditation.
 The health benefits are even touted.
 However, as Christians, should we practice meditation?
 The short answer is a resounding “Yes!” but we must be careful to meditate on Scripture the way it’s talked about in the Bible.
-We are not emptying our mind, but filling it instead.
+The purpose of Christian meditation is not emptying our mind but filling it instead.
+When we meditate on the Bible, we are meditating on God’s thoughts.

 What does the word “meditate” mean in the Bible?